-Junkyard Dog would from there move on to NWA World Championship Wrestling, making his debut on December 7, 1988.
-He had a main event run with the company, defeated a young Undertaker (then known as “Mean Mark Callous”) in just 39 seconds, became embroiled in a feud with Ric Flair for the World Heavyweight Championship and earned a televised defeat over Flair by DQ at Class of the Champions XI.
-Later in his time with WCW, he found himself wrestling in tag-team matches with Ron Simmons, Barry Windham, Big Josh, and Jim Neidhart.
+Junkyard Dog would, from there, move on to NWA World Championship Wrestling, making his debut on December 7, 1988.
+He had a main event run with the company, defeating a young Undertaker (then known as “Mean Mark Callous”) in just 39 seconds.
+He would later became embroiled in a feud with Ric Flair for the World Heavyweight Championship and earned a televised defeat over Flair by DQ at Class of the Champions XI.
+Later with WCW, he found himself wrestling in tag-team matches with Ron Simmons, Barry Windham, Big Josh, and Jim Neidhart.
 On July 28, 1993, he left the promotion.

 Ted DiBiase, who was one of Junkyard Dog’s dearest friends in real-life, opened up in the book The Pro Wrestling Hall of Fame: Heroes and Icons.

 “My memories of JYD down here were great.
 It was a time Mid-South wrestling was flourishing.
 He was the black babyface, and I was the white babyface.
 We were the ‘salt and pepper’ team.